-Also try online dollar stores like the websites for Dollar General, Dollar Tree, and Five Below.
+You can also try online dollar stores like the websites for Dollar General, Dollar Tree, and Five Below.
 And check out Oriental Trading.
-While you won’t score any budget costumes there, they sell decorations at lower costs than other retailers, including various animatronics and large-scale lawn decorations for under $50.
+They sell decorations at lower costs than other retailers, including various animatronics and large-scale lawn decorations for under $50.

 If your resources are tight, avoid online Halloween specialty stores like Halloween Express.
-They carry some truly amazing life-size animatronics, but not for less than $100.
+They carry some genuinely amazing life-size animatronics, but not for less than $100.
 And many are several hundred.

-Other stores to avoid if you’re watching your budget are high-end home stores like Pottery Barn and Grandin Road.
-As much as I love perusing Pottery Barn’s catalog for sheer eye candy or drooling over Grandin Road’s animatronic witches and motion-activated dragons, neither of these stores carry budget decor.
+Other stores to avoid are high-end home stores like Pottery Barn and Grandin Road.
+As much as I love perusing Pottery Barn’s catalog for sheer eye candy or drooling over Grandin Road’s animatronic witches and motion-activated dragons, neither of these stores carries budget decor.

 16. Check Out Online Resale Outlets

-Also, check to see if there are any local resale groups on Facebook you can join.
+Also, check to see if you can join any local resale groups on Facebook.
 Although you’re limited in selection to whatever others post for sale, you never know what someone might list, including exactly the thing you’re looking for.